renatojdev/bancointer-python/README.md

             - Revisar cobrança imediata
             - Criar cobrança imediata
             - Consultar cobrança imediata
+        * Cobrança com vencimento
+            - Criar cobrança com vencimento

 ###  Novas funcionalidades a serem implementadas
     * Recursos da Api Banking